 If any of these questions sound familiar, you’re not alone.
 Many car accident survivors have the same concerns – regardless of the type of injuries they have suffered.
 At Younce, Vtipil, Baznik & Banks, P.A., we help our clients answer these questions, protect their legal rights, and secure the compensation they deserve.

-We have the resources, experience, knowledge and courage to take on your case – and win.
+We have the resources, experience, knowledge, and courage to take on your case – and win.
 But don’t just take our word for it.
 Other lawyers and judges have rated our legal abilities with the highest level of professional excellence.
-They rated our adherence to professional standards of conduct and ethics, reliability and diligence as very high.
+They rated our adherence to professional standards of conduct and ethics, reliability, and diligence as very high.
 (Martindale Hubbell Law Directory).
-Listen to what are past clients have said about us by watching their testimonials.
+Listen to what our past clients have said about us by watching their testimonials.